uriva/rmmbr/README.md

 });
 ```

-As a free service, it comes with no guarantees, best effort only.

-There is also a `memCache`, if you are feeling nostalgic 😉 and just want to store stuff in memory.
+At the moment this service is with no guarantees, but we are working on a production tier as well.
+Please contact us or post an issue if you want to try it out!

-We accept issues for feature requests and SLA requests.
+We also accept issues for feature requests 👩‍🔧

 ## Python